osmandapp/docs/content/osmand/map/interact-with-map.md

 {% data variables.product.ios_button_seq %} {% data variables.ios-values.menu %} → {% data variables.ios-values.shared_string_settings %} → {% data variables.ios-values.app_profiles %} → {% data variables.ios-values.general_settings_2 %} → {% data variables.ios-values.map_settings_appearance %} → {% data variables.ios-values.rotate_map_to_bearing %}

+### Rotate map by bearing
+If rotate map by bearing is enabled, then the map will be oriented, so that head looking view will be strictly above (higher) my location icon on the map.
+Without movement the map won't be rotated.
+In this mode the center of the map will be located slightly below the center of the device.
+It allows seeing more map information ahead of your movement which is usable in navigation mode.
+It can be disabled by setting ({% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.shared_string_settings%} → {% data variables.android-values.shared_string_profiles %} → {% data variables.android-values.general_settings_2 %} → {% data variables.android-values.always_center_position_on_map %}, {% data variables.product.ios_button_seq %} {% data variables.ios-values.menu %} → {% data variables.ios-values.shared_string_settings %} → {% data variables.ios-values.app_profiles %} → {% data variables.ios-values.general_settings_2 %} → {% data variables.ios-values.always_center_position_on_map %}).

 ## Settings